jmadison222/jamaratus/README.md

 Assuming you have all system dependencies in place, do this:

 * Put everything from the `scripts` directory into any directory in your PATH.
-* Run `. jamaratus` either at your command line or in any script that needs the commands.
+* Run `. jamaratus` at your command line.
+There is a space after that dot!
 * Run `line1 Hello` to get the following output, where the line should fit your screen precisely:

 ```